Moviment Graffitti: Feminism and women's rights

 In August 1995, the group held a sit-in against Malta's stand on abortion, calling for it to be legalised.
 In 2019, the group were co-founders of the coalition in favour of decriminalising abortion: Voice for Choice.
 Later that year, the coalition held the first pro-choice rally which has been held yearly since.

 In 2016, Moviment Graffitti, together with the Women's Rights Foundation, campaigned calling for full access to the morning-after pill.

 The organisation also campaigns on issues related to domestic violence and femicide.

 Civil rights

 The group has called for the introduction of divorce since its inception and supported its introduction in 2011.
-In 1997, it called called for the rights of trans people to be able to have gender affirmation surgery.
+In 1997, it called for the rights of trans people to be able to have gender affirmation surgery.
 It also participated in Malta's first pride march in 2004.

 Student issues

 Moviment Graffitti joined a number of student organisations in protesting against announced changes to the stipend system in 1997.

 Moviment Graffitti and its members led the Front Against Censorship which started in 2009 following the ban of a satirical student newspaper Ir-Realta, edited by Mark Camilleri, then a member of Moviment Graffitti.